drew1two/yii2-phpmailer/README.md

-# PHPMailer адаптер для Yii2
+# PHPMailer adapter for Yii2

 Mail service for Yii2 using as transport [PHPMailer](https://github.com/PHPMailer/PHPMailer).